- Community planning

 Find out about the latest updates with the Bethesda Downtown Plan.
 Give feedback and get involved with the future of Bethesda.

-Sandy Spring Rural Village public hearing scheduled for Thursday, Sept 4.
+The Montgomery County Council recently approved the Sandy Spring Rural Village Plan.
 Learn more about the plan.

 The new Zoning Ordinance is here!
 Find out everything you need to know about this up-to-date, user-friendly code!